28 Oct 2018 Pavel Petrov

 BTSR’s yearly subscriptions would cost 0.01 BTC, which is around $65.
 If Bitcoin’s price rises, the publication will compensate for the difference.

 Some hotels in China’s largest cities are also starting to accept Bitcoin (BTC) and other cryptocurrencies as legal payments.
-One hotel even rebranded itself to Ethereum Hotel, giving discounts and privileges for those who pay with Ethereum (ETH).
+One hotel even rebranded itself to Ethereum Hotel, giving discounts and privileges to those who pay with Ethereum (ETH).